 As far as birding destinations go, nothing comes close to the thriving bird population in Papua New Guinea.
 Acclaimed as a birdwatcher’s paradise, the country has alluring and intriguing bird species.

 Nature lovers were particularly inspired by the beautiful documentary by Sir David Attenborough that showcased the birds of paradise in Papua New Guinea.
-After its release, the country soon rose to a flourishing spot for its a wide variety of birds.
+After its release, the country soon became a flourishing spot for its wide variety of birds.

-Painted in rich colors and exhibiting gorgeous features, birds in this country are bound to offer a tour full of sensory overload.
+Painted in rich colours and exhibiting gorgeous features, birds in this country are bound to offer a tour full of sensory overload.

 Find out how you can enjoy an excellent birding tour in beautiful Papua New Guinea.